 “Large hospitals can just write off that money if it’s not paid.
 As a small nonprofit, we can’t afford not to collect it,” says Haas.
 “But we also work with people so they’re prepared.
 A lot of people leave the hospital and have to wait until they get the bill, after just guessing how much they’ll owe.”

 Also, even though the ACA mandates Medicaid coverage of birth center services, many states still haven’t implemented this change.
 The main stumbling block is that it hasn’t been clear that managed care companies, which administer Medicaid in many states, have to comply.
 AABC has been meeting with CMS officials, asking them to release guidelines clarifying that the mandate does apply to Medicaid managed care companies.
+(Edit: As noted above, this was still an ongoing issue as of 2020.)

 Despite these issues though, the Affordable Care Act has still played a big role in giving more women more options for their pregnancies.
 Haas says it makes sense that Obamacare provides support for places like The Midwife Center.
 “We fit well with the philosophy of the Affordable Care Act,” she says.
 “We achieve high quality care while lowering costs, which is what the ACA is supposed to do.”